umontreal-simul/latnetbuilder/README.md

 [waf meta build system](https://code.google.com/p/waf/) for configuring and compiling the software source.
-Waf is included in the Lattice Builder source tree, but it depends on [Python 2.7](http://python.org/download), which must be available on the system on which Lattice Builder is to be compiled.
+Waf is included in the Lattice Builder source tree, but it depends on [Python](http://python.org/download), which must be available on the system on which Lattice Builder is to be compiled.

 The commands below should work verbatim under Linux and MacOS systems.